Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

-- In Server Explorer, select Azure > HDInsight.
+In Server Explorer, expand Azure > HDInsight and select your cluster.

-- Right-click an HDInsight cluster, and then select Manage Cluster in Azure portal.
+Right-click an HDInsight cluster, and select Manage Cluster in Azure portal.

-To ask questions and provide feedback from Visual Studio:
+To ask questions and, or provide feedback from Visual Studio:

 Explore linked resources

-In Server Explorer, you can see the default storage account and any linked storage accounts.
+From Server Explorer, you can see the default storage account and any linked storage accounts.
 If you expand the default storage account, you can see the containers on the storage account.
 The default storage account and the default container are marked.
-Right-click any of the containers to view the container contents.

-Interactive Query uses Hive on LLAP in Apache Hive 2.1.
-Interactive Query brings interactivity to complex data warehouse-style queries on large, stored datasets.
-Running Hive queries on Interactive Query is much faster compared to traditional Hive batch jobs.
-For more information, see Run Hive batch jobs.
+Interactive Query in Azure HDInsight uses Hive on LLAP in Apache Hive 2.1.
+Interactive Query brings interactivity to complex, data warehouse-style queries on large, stored datasets.
+Running Hive queries on Interactive Query is much faster than traditional Hive batch jobs.

 You can run interactive Hive queries only when you connect to an HDInsight Interactive Query cluster.